 We have plenty of free parking at Cammas Hall Farm.
 Disabled parking is located immediately in front of the barn.

 Please ensure that you do not leave valuables in your car.
 Cammas Hall Fruit Farm cannot accept any liability to any customers or other visitors or their children for theft or damage (however caused) to vehicles or their possessions whilst in the car park.

 Is there wheelchair access around the farm?

 Wheelchair access is possible in many areas including the strawberry fields, the Tea Barn, the Farm Shop and the outdoor seating and play area.
-Please note that adverse weather will affect accessibility.
-We have disabled parking spaces near the entrance to the barn.
+Please note that there is uneven ground and that adverse weather will affect accessibility.
+You will need to bring your own wheelchair as the farm does not provide any for loan.
+We do have disabled parking spaces near the entrance to the barn and disabled toilet facilities.
 If you require any assistance, please contact a member of staff on arrival and they will be happy to help.